HUMSI — Human Security Initiative

 A class-action lawsuit was filed on behalf of five individuals against the U.S. Department of Homeland Security and its agencies (ICE, CBP, USBP) for conducting warrantless immigration arrests across North Carolina.
 The plaintiffs include U.S. citizens and a visa holder who were arrested without legal justification during enforcement operations in Charlotte, Durham, Raleigh, and other communities.
 The lawsuit challenges the conduct of warrantless arrests.

-Army veteran detained by ICE despite claiming U.S. citizenship, pursues legal action
+Army veteran detained by ICE despite U.S. citizenship claims, files federal lawsuit

 Feb 24, 2026Camarillo, CA

-George Retes, a 25-year-old U.S. Army veteran and U.S. citizen, was detained by ICE agents on July 10, 2025, during a workplace raid at a cannabis farm in Ventura County, California.
-Despite repeatedly identifying himself as a U.S. citizen, he was arrested and held for three days at the Metropolitan Detention Center in Los Angeles without access to phone calls, legal representation, or a judge appearance.
-Officers used tear gas and pepper spray against him during the detention.
-After his release without charges, Retes filed a federal civil rights lawsuit against the federal government under the Federal Tort Claims Act and challenged the Trump administration's claimed absolute immunity for immigration enforcement officers.
-In February 2026, Retes attended the State of the Union as a guest of Rep. Mark Takano.
+George Retes, a 25-year-old U.S. citizen and Army veteran, was detained by ICE agents on July 10, 2025, during a workplace raid at Glass House Farms in Camarillo, Ventura County, California.
+Despite repeatedly identifying himself as a U.S. citizen, he was pulled from his car, tear-gassed, and arrested without being told why he was detained.
+He was taken to a Navy base for DNA collection, then held at the Metropolitan Detention Center in Los Angeles for three days without access to phone calls, legal representation, a shower, or a judge appearance before being released without charges.
+Retes filed a federal civil rights lawsuit against the federal government under the Federal Tort Claims Act, challenging the Trump administration's claimed absolute immunity for immigration enforcement officers.
+In February 2026, he attended the State of the Union as a guest of Rep. Mark Takano.

 Mother and three children detained by ICE in Alaska, two youngest deported within 36 hours